 Okay, now we make the frosting.
 This lemon cream cheese frosting contains just 4 ingredients and is easy to make.
 You need butter, cream cheese, powdered sugar, and freshly squeezed lemon juice.
 Start with mixing the butter until it is creamy, about 2 minutes.
 Please make sure to use room temperature butter for the frosting because it incorporates much better than cold butter, and the texture of the frosting is creamier with room temperature butter.

 Then add cream cheese and mix until creamy and combined.
 You can use brick-style cream cheese as it is available in the US or the spreadable one as it is available in the EU.
 It works either way.
 Just make sure that the cream cheese is room temperature that it incorporates well with the butter.

 Sift in the powdered sugar and mix until creamy and fully combined.

-In the end, add 1-2 tbsp of freshly squeezed lemon juice.
+In the end, add 1-2 tablespoon of freshly squeezed lemon juice.
 The frosting has a light lemon taste.
-Add 1 tbsp at a time.
+Add 1 tablespoon at a time.
 The consistency should be creamy but firm enough to frost the cake.
 If the frosting is too soft, you can add more powdered sugar.
 If it is too firm, you can add more lemon juice.
 The consistency of the frosting should look like in the following pictures.